-OK, campers, here we are with my final Part 3 of “How to resolve customer complaints”.
+OK, campers, here we are with my third step on “How to resolve customer complaints”.

-Then in Part 2 I shared a very simple (but often ignored) complaint solving secret.
+My second complaint resolution step is a very simple (but often ignored) secret.
 Once you have clarified what the problem is, fix it and fix it cheerfully.
 (Absolutely NO justifying, complaining and/or scowling allowed!)

-So now you have a mollified customer that is at least not going to crucify you to their friends and/or on the Internet.
-So now go one step further and create a “Turbo Cheerleader” that will rave about what a great company you are!
+So now you have a mollified customer that is at least not going to crucify you to their friends and/or on the Internet!
+(This is a good thing!)
+So now go one step further and create a ‘Turbo Cheerleader’ that will rave about what a great company you are!

 Yes, you heard me right.
-“Gift” the client something of value.
+‘Gift’ the client something they feel is valuable.
 Instead of just “settling accounts” go over and beyond by doing something extra at no charge.
 This free gift doesn’t have to be anything elaborate.
 For example …

 You can spend a few minutes (remember, your machine is all set up anyway) cleaning a few cushions or the traffic lanes in an adjacent room or her car mats or (you choose).
-20 years ago customer service expert Ron Zemke called this peace offering “Symbolic Atonement”– and yes, the concept still works!
+Many years ago customer service expert Ron Zemke called this peace offering “Symbolic Atonement”– and yes, the concept still works…

 Every week we share a timely, practical tip like the above.
 So if you’re not already signed up for these FREE weekly QuickTIPS, do so now.